CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 CrowdStrike is a cybersecurity software company that provides cloud-based security solutions and services worldwide.
 The fundamental difference from its competitors is that CrowdStrike was built as a cloud-native platform driven by AI.
 The architecture allows data collection at scale, centrally storing it in the brain, which CrowdStrike calls the Threat Graph.
 The data then trains the algorithms on these vast amounts of high-fidelity data and develops into the legs and arms to do various services, which CrowdStrike calls the Falcon Platform.

 The Falcon Platform has ten modules at IPO and has grown to 23 today.
-The slide below, starting on the left, contains functions such as detecting, preventing, and responding to all kinds of attacks for endpoints (desktops, laptops, servers, mobile, and IoT devices), the bread and butter of CrowdStrike, and it’s what it started with and known for.
-For the last few years, as more customers were onboarded, the Threat Graph collected more data and became more intelligent.
-The data enabled the Falcon Platform to expand its functions to cloud security (protects cloud-based infrastructure, applications, and data).
+Starting on the left, the slide below contains functions such as detecting, preventing, and responding to all kinds of attacks for endpoints (desktops, laptops, servers, mobile, and IoT devices), the bread and butter of CrowdStrike.
+It’s what it started with and is known for.
+For the last few years, as more customers were onboarded, the Threat Graph has collected more data and become more intelligent.
+The data enabled the Falcon Platform to expand its functions to cloud security (protects cloud-based infrastructure, workload, applications, and data).

 I link the S-1 document at IPO here if you want to know more about the technical side.
 It goes deeper into the architecture and the history of the business.